 What is Accelerated Mobile Pages (AMP)?

 AMP is a stripped version of your site which is specially designed to give better speed and interface to the user.
 AMP framework is built using AMP HTML, AMP JS, and AMP CDN to optimize your pages for better performance.

 Any page should have two versions – the Original Version and the AMP version.
 With regard to SEO, AMP version is canonicalized.
 So, we need not bother about the duplicate content.

 If you have already enabled Facebook’s instant article for your blog, it will have an effect inside Facebook because it is a closed infrastructure.

 By configuring AMP on your site, you can make your pages load almost instantly which will result in low bounce rate, more page views, more ad impressions, and more ad earnings.

 Why does it matter?

-- Since the page loading speed is one of the main factors that causes high bounce rate, by enabling AMP you can reduce the mobile visit’s Bounce Rate drastically.
+- Since the page loading speed is one of the main factors for causing high bounce rate, by enabling AMP, you can reduce the mobile visit’s Bounce Rate drastically.

-- As page speed is one of the 200 factors that affect search results, AMP Pages will have an advantage in SERP especially in mobile search results.
-Google also shows AMP pages in search results in the top as Carousel so that you might have an advantage in SERP.
+- As page speed is one of the 200 factors that affect search results, AMP Pages will have an advantage in SERP, especially in mobile search results.
+Google also shows AMP pages in search results at the top as Carousel so that you might have an advantage in SERP.

 How to Configure AMP on WordPress Site/Blog